 The Soul Reapers arrive at the now broken doors and begin repairs.
 Orihime Inoue, a human with healing powers, is brought in to heal Yuzu, but even her powers are not enough to undo the bindings of Hell.
 However, Yuzu later spontaneously recovers on her own.
 Using a Kushanāda trying to get out of the gates as a distraction, Ichigo returns and flies down to the deepest level of Hell, where Rukia has turned into a Sinner, while Renji and Uryū are rotting away.
 Ichigo fights Kokutō, while fighting his Hollow side.
 Surprisingly, the Kushanāda was turned into Skull-Clad armor for Ichigo, who explains that Hell itself is asking for his help.
 Ichigo breaks everyone’s chains, saving his friends, as he binds Kokutō with more chains that drag him into the depths of hell.
 Despite Rukia’s warning, Ichigo discards the armor and the Kushanāda pursues them again.
 The four flee from the finished and repaired door before disappearing, where they manage to jump into the World of the Living, are trapped by Orihime’s shield, and safely descend to the ground.

 In the post-credit scene, Yuzu is awake with no memory of what happened to her.
 Relieved, Karin hugs her, ignoring Isshin who just returned.
+Also check out bleach filler guide.

 Source – Bleach (Wikipedia)